Authentic Lessons for 21st Century Learning

 Summary

-In this lesson about perspectives in the Civil War, students will participate in a role-playing activity to become familiar with the motives and points of view of various key figures in the Civil War; analyze each figure in greater depth; participate in a close reading and annotation activity involving primary source materials from the Civil War, then form groups to share the knowledge they've acquired from the readings; and use a template to create a Two-Voice Poem with emphasis on the views of marginalized or traditionally underrepresented historical groups.
+This lesson has students consider different perspectives in the Civil War.
+Students will participate in a role-playing activity to become familiar with the different motives and points of view of various key figures in the Civil War, then analyze these key figures in greater depth during a discussion.
+Students will also read and annotate a variety of primary source materials from the Civil War, then share the knowledge they acquired from the readings with their classmates.
+After learning about various perspectives, students will use a template to create a Two-Voice Poem that emphasizes the views of marginalized or traditionally underrepresented historical groups.
+At the end of the lesson, students will reconsider why people fight for different causes based on their perspectives.
 This lesson includes optional modifications for distance learning.

 Essential Question(s)